mohammedasker/100-days-of-code/log.md

 **Thoughts** Man, the CDN link is not working.
 I need it in order to test my codes for the sake of completing the project and get the certificate and spend almost 1 hour without luck.
 Oh, well.
 Time to get some help.

 On another note.
 I finished my mini project yesterday and it is still buggy with ugly UI.
 I'll return to it later after doing some FCC projects.

+### Day 38: July 18, 2019

+**Today's Progress**: Changed text contents, background colors, and font family of the tribute page.

+**Thoughts** I'm such a silly person.
+Why did I used strong elements in HTML when I could simply use b elements to change the text style into bold?
+Anyways, the project itself is going fine, but I need to do something about the CDN link.